Tap water: Comparison to bottled water

+Preferences for tap versus bottled water are mostly guided by taste, perceived safety, and personal habits.
+Negative sensory traits in tap water—such as bad taste or odor—encourages higher bottled water consumption.
+Plastic bottled water consumption has continued to rise, even in regions with high-quality tap water.
+This growth contributes to environmental issues such as transportation emissions and buildup of non-degradable plastics.

 United States

 Contaminant levels found in tap water vary between households and plumbing systems.
 While the majority of US households have access to high-quality tap water, demand for bottled water increases.
 In 2002, the Gallup Public Opinion Poll revealed that the possible health risk associated with tap water consumption is one of the main reasons that cause American consumers to prefer bottled water over tap water.

 The trust level towards tap water depends on various criteria, including the existing governmental regulations towards the water quality and their appliance.
-In 1993, a cryptosporidiosis outbreak in Milwaukee, Wisconsin led to a massive hospitalization of more than 400,000 residents and was considered the largest in US history.
+In 1993, a cryptosporidiosis outbreak in Milwaukee, Wisconsin affected more than 400,000 residents and was considered the largest in US history.
 Severe violations of tap water standards influence the decrease in public trust.

 The difference in water quality between bottled and tap water is debatable.
 In 1999, the Natural Resources Defense Council (NRDC) released controversial findings from a 4-year study on bottled water.
 The study claimed that one-third of the tested waters were contaminated with synthetic organic chemicals, bacteria, and arsenic.
 At least one sample exceeded state guidelines for contamination levels in bottled water.

 In the United States, some municipalities make an effort to use tap water over bottled water on governmental properties and events.
 Voters in Washington State repealed a bottled water tax via citizen initiative.